 Nicolás Emilfork was born in Santiago, Chile.
 He graduated with maximum honours at The Arts Faculty of The University of Chile where he studied with Professor Ernesto Quezada.
 Nicolas is a Doctoral Candidate at the University of Texas at Austin under world renowned Professor and performer Adam Holzman, sponsored by a Chilean Government Full Scholarship.
 Recently, he completed his Master’s Degree at the same university.
 He has had several master classes with important musicians such as Hopkinson Smith, Roberto Aussel, Edoardo Catemario, Eliot Fisk, Alvaro Pierri, Margarita Escarpa, Alex Garrobé, Carlo Marchione, and others.

 He has been a prize winner in international guitar competitions in Chile, United States, Spain, and Greece.
 Recently, Emifork won the first prize and the audience prize at the Texas International Guitar Competition.
-During the last years Emilfork has obtained awards in the following events:
+During the last years, he has obtained awards in the following events:

 – Sierra Nevada Guitar Competitions 2017

 – Nancy L. Cooke Memorial International Guitar Competition 2016